Human brain and light

 • stop producing melatonin

-The stronger the light you see is, the stronger this signals are.
-So, when you wake up and immediately see bright light it will make you feel awake, through the cortisol increases you feel alert and ready for the day, at the same time your body suppresses the production of melatonin (the hormone which helps you to fall asleep in the evening)
+The stronger the light is you see, the stronger this signals are.
+So, in very simple words: when you wake up in the middle of the night and you view bright light it will make your body think it is daytime.
+Through the cortisol increases you feel alert and ready for the day, at the same time your body suppresses the production of melatonin (the hormone which helps you to fall asleep) and thats why, going to bed late or being on your phone at night.. is a problem for your system.
+I know that your brain KNOWS it is night but love, your body is a machine.. it it made to work that way only your consciousness can not change this.

-Now there are a few crucial things to keep in mind:
+Now, there are a few crucial things to keep in mind when it comes to light quality:

 Not every blue light triggers the same, there is a massive difference between artificial and natural light.
 The strongest indoor light ranges around 100–1,000 lux.
 Real daylight is about 10,000–100,000 lux.
 You see, no light is as effective as real sunlight and we are not able to recreate this light artificially.
 But we can step outside and let it naturally enter our body.

-It is vitally important that you get this light after waking up in the morning communicated to your central clock (brain), because without enough light in the morning melatonin production is not properly turned off and your timer for cortisol and melatonin can not be started properly.
+It is vitally important that you get good quality light communicated to your brain clock in the morning, because without enough quality light your melatonin production will not properly turned off and your for cortisol can not start properly.

-It is important to get this light from outside, only viewing light through a window will never have the same quality.
+It is important to get quality light from outside, only viewing indoor light through a window will not have the same quality.

 That’s often why people feel more tired and less active in winter.
 It is not because they are “lazy,” but because their eye cells do not get enough natural light their “morning time marker” is missing and therefore their body has a hard time to know what time it is and when to feel tired and when to feel awake.

-If you wake up and directly look at your computer or your phone or another artificial light, your eye cells will be activated but really not in the best way.
-Your system will not be started correctly.
+If you wake up and directly look at your computer or your phone or another artificial light, your eye cells will be activated but not in a good way.

 “Alright, got it!, I know how to properly wake my body up and start my system.
 But what about the turn off?
 What about sleep?
 Can I also use light for sleeping?”